ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 This has been created to simplify the character classes.
 The syntax is `[[:CLASS:]]`.
 Use the `^` as the complement `[[:^CLASS:]]`.

-> Only perl regex support the following classes.
+> Only Perl regex supports the following classes.
 >
-> Use `perl` in the MacOS terminal
+> Use `Perl` in the macOS terminal

 | Posix   | Characte Class | Description        |
 | ------- | -------------- | ------------------ |